get-me-power/commentout.vim/README.md

 # commentout.vim

-This plugin easily can commentout for vim script.
+This plugin easily can commentout for some programming language

 ## Installtion

 If you use [dein.vim](https://github.com/Shougo/dein.vim)

 ```